The Military in Spain: Modernizing Forces for the Future

 Are there any American military bases located in Spain?

-This base serves as a strategic hub for U.S. and NATO operations in the Mediterranean and beyond.
+This base serves as a strategic operational hub for U.S. and NATO activities in the Mediterranean region and has been functioning under a defense cooperation agreement since 1988.

 Can you tell me about the size of Spain’s military forces?